 Hawaii was annexed by the USA in 1898, became a territory in 1946, and the 50th state in 1959.
 The historical context surrounding Ka'iulani's life ultimately links her public role to the history of the United States and the wider world in the 20th century.
 Pearl Harbor, near Honolulu, became a strategic naval base for the USA and the target of the Japanese attack in 1941, which was a defining event of World War II, marking the entry of the US into the conflict.
 (See 'Crystal City')

-She lives on as an iconic presence within the collective memory of Hawaii.
-In photographs and popular imagination, her image is like that of a fairy tale princess or tragic heroine.
-In the context of history, she was a compelling and charismatic figure whose life story was caught up within a wider political drama, and around whom, for a brief moment, the fateful course of world history seemed to pivot.
+Ka'iulani, through her image and the tragic story associated with her short life, lives on as an iconic presence within the collective memory of Hawaii.
+In photographs and popular imagination, her image evokes a fairy tale princess, or tragic heroine.
+In the context of history, she was a compelling and charismatic figure whose life story was caught up within a wider political drama, and around whom, in retrospect, the fateful course of world history seemed to pivot.